ChunHuaLu/dsci510/README.md

 Programming in Python for retrieving, searching and analyzing data from the Web.
 Learning to manipulate large data sets.

 #### Homworks
 Coursework in University of Southern California.
-Implement Data Management techiques with Python3.

 |No.| Descrption |Homework Dir|Tags|Score|
 |---|------------------|-----------|----|-----|